blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/nuget.md

 4. project.json
 5. XML of the project file

-In addition to the packages and the dependencues found from the above files, packages and dependencies will be included from a different project.assets.json if configured in the corresponding project's property file. (`<projectname>.<projectfiletype>.nuget.g.props`).
+In addition to the packages and dependencies found from the above files, packages and dependencies will be included from a different project.assets.json if configured in the corresponding project's property file. (`<projectname>.<projectfiletype>.nuget.g.props`).

 After discovering dependencies, NuGet client libraries are used to collect further information about the dependencies and write it to a JSON file (`<projectname>_inspection.json`). [solution_name] then parses that file for the dependency information.